 The South Carolina Women Lawyers Association is proud to honor Judge Bissell by creating its annual award in her name.
 SCWLA accepts nominations for the Jean Galloway Bissell Award each calendar year.
-The award is presented at a reception the night before our annual CLE.
+The award is presented at SCWLA’s annual award reception in October.
 Selection criteria include the nominee's distinguished and noteworthy service to the public and the legal profession; achievement of professional excellence; and participation in activities that have paved the way to success for women lawyers on the national, state or local level.

 Nominations should include specific examples of how the nominee has influenced women to pursue legal careers, opened doors for women lawyers in settings historically closed to them or advanced opportunities for women within a practice area or segment of the profession.
 In addition, the nomination should describe the nominee's career, excellence, and service to the bar and community.
 Please note that nominations may be accompanied by letters in support of the nominee.